© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Earthwork in Cromwell's Plantation is a scheduled monument protected by Historic England under reference 1005999.
 View the official record →

-Earthwork in Cromwell's Plantation is a scheduled ancient monument located in Suffolk, England.
+Earthwork in Cromwell's Plantation is an ancient monument located in Suffolk, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005999.

 Earthwork in Cromwell's Plantation is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005999.